-After generating each packet, the FIR Interpolation block oversamples and filters the waveform to allow you to see the effect of the high-power amplifier (HPA) on the out-of-band spectral emissions.
-At the output of the RF Transmitter block, the FIR Decimation block downsamples the waveform back to its original sampling rate.
-The Multirate Parameters block provides an interface to easily configure the parameters of the FIR Interpolation and Decimation blocks.
+To display the effect of the high-power amplifier (HPA) on the out-of-band spectral emissions, the FIR Interpolation block oversamples and filters the waveform.
+At the output of the RF Transmitter Subsystem block, the FIR Decimation block downsamples the waveform back to its original sampling rate.
+The Multirate Parameters block provides an interface to configure the parameters of the FIR Interpolation and Decimation blocks.

-The RF Transmitter block is based on a superheterodyne transmitter architecture.
-This architecture upconverts the waveform to the carrier frequency and applies passband filtering and amplification.
-The RF components of this superheterodyne transmitter are:
+The RF Transmitter Subsystem block is based on a superheterodyne transmitter architecture.
+This architecture models the effects of upconverting the waveform to the carrier frequency by characterizing these RF components:

 IQ modulator consisting of mixers, a phase shifter, and a local oscillator

-The Inport block inside the RF Transmitter converts the complex baseband waveform into the RF domain.
-You can vary the center frequency of this RF signal by modifying the Carrier frequency parameter of this block (the default frequency, which is considered to be an intermediate frequency in this example, is 70 MHz).
-The Outport block converts the RF signal back into complex baseband.
+The Inport block inside the RF Transmitter Subsystem block converts the Simulink complex baseband waveform into the RF Blockset Circuit Envelope simulation environment.
+The Carrier frequencies parameter of the Inport block specifies the center frequency of the carrier in the RF Blockset domain.
+The Outport block converts the RF Blockset signal back into Simulink complex baseband.

-You can configure the RF Transmitter components by using the RF Transmitter block mask.
+You can configure the RF Transmitter components by using the RF Transmitter Subsystem block mask.

-The RF Transmitter block exhibits typical impairments, including:
+The RF Transmitter Subsystem block models typical impairments, including:

 I/Q imbalance as a result of gain or phase mismatches between the parallel sections of the transmitter chain dealing with the IQ signal paths